-The Single Resolution Board (the "SRB") will engage with banking groups to draft a preferred resolution strategy, and an indicative MREL target will be set at consolidated level, subject to a phase in period.
+The Single Resolution Board ("SRB") will engage with banking groups to draft a preferred resolution strategy, and an indicative MREL target will be set at consolidated level, subject to a phase in period.
 The phase in period, by decision of the SRB, can be extended over the initially envisaged 48 months, depending on the bank's and markets' underlying conditions.
-As further described in section C. Trends Information, the Bank has been notified by the Bank of Portugal on the Single Resolution Board's decision regarding the MREL.
+As further described in section C. Trends Information, the Bank has been notified by the Banco de Portugal on the Single Resolution Board's decision regarding the MREL.

 On 23 November 2016, the European Commission published proposals for certain amendments to the BRRD, which include certain proposals in relation to the quality and quantity of MREL required by European banks.
+On 16 April 2019, the European Parliament endorsed the provisional agreement reached, at the beginning of December 2018, during the political trilogues, between the EU Member States.
+The legislative texts still need to be formally adopted by the Council of the EU.

 On 27 December 2017, Directive (EU) 2017/2399 of the European Parliament and of the Council, of 12 December 2017, amending the BRRD as regards the ranking of unsecured debt instruments in insolvency hierarchy was published in the Official Journal of the EU.
-The Directive entered into force on 28 December 2017 but has not yet been transposed to national law.
+The Directive entered into force on 28 December 2017 and was transposed to Portuguese legal framework by Law No. 23/2019, of 13 March, that also confers a preferential claim to all deposits vis-à-vis senior debt.

-The SRM and SRF are regulated by Regulation (EU) No. 806/2014 of the European Parliament and of the Council, of 15 July 2014 (the "SRM Regulation"), which also established the framework for recovery and resolution of credit institutions and the calculation method of the annual contributions for the funding of the resolution mechanism.
+The SRM and SRF are regulated by Regulation (EU) No. 806/2014 of the European Parliament and of the Council, of 15 July 2014 ("SRM Regulation"), which also established the framework for recovery and resolution of credit institutions and the calculation method of the annual contributions for the funding of the resolution mechanism.